-MAST 1101 Introduction to Medical 2 credits Assisting
+MAST 1101 Introduction to Medical 3 credits Assisting & Procedures

-Prerequisite: Acceptance into Medical Assisting Program

-Co-requisite: MAST 1111, MAST 1115
+Prerequisite: Acceptance into Medical Assisting Program, MAST 1111, MAST 1115

-Introductory level course that includes an orientation survey of the occupation of the medical assisting educational and certification requirements and presents the theory and techniques utilized by the medical assistant to perform fundamental skills in a clinical setting.
-Course includes orientation to the use of the laboratory for practice and competency of skills to be gained throughout the medical assisting program.

-Emphasis is placed on specialty procedures employed in a general medical examination including medical asepsis, positioning, draping, and recording of this information on the patient record, the review of body systems and the specialty exams associated with Ophthalmology, Otolaryngology, Neurology, and Pediatrics are included.
-Competency skills introduced include obtaining patient history, cleaning biohazardous spill, contaminated glove removal, hand washing and vital signs, the patient exams and positioning, Snellen exam, Ishihara exam, eye/ear irrigation and medication instillation, audiometry, use of the oto-ophthalmascope, and pediatric examinations.
-Routine room preparation, inventory and equipment maintenance are presented.
-This course follows CAAHEP/AAMA accreditation standards in place for Medical Assistants.
+This course begins with introductory level content progressing to intermediate level procedures.
+Instruction includes an introduction to the occupation of medical assisting and certification requirements.
+This course includes orientation to the use of the laboratory for practice of skills to be gained throughout the medical assisting program.
+Course content progresses through theory and techniques utilized by the medical assistant to performance of competency based skill examinations performed in the clinical setting.
+A review of body systems, and the specialty exams associated with Ophthalmology, Otolaryngology and Pediatrics, are included along with routine room preparation, inventory and equipment maintenance.
+Competencies related to the collection of patient history information, cleaning biohazardous spill, contaminated glove removal, hand washing, vital signs, patient examinations, appropriate positioning and draping, Snellen exam, Ishihara exam, eye/ear irrigation and medication instillation, audiometry, use of the oto-ophthalmoscope, pediatric examinations, plotting growth chart results and patient record documentation are included.
+This course follows CAAHEP/AAMA accrediation standards in place for Medical Assistants.